lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Byte-Formatted Programming Mode

-This section applies to I2C in the host mode.
+This section applies to I2C in the controller mode.
 The state-machine-controlled mode allows for higher-speed operation with less frequent software interaction.
 In this mode, the I2C pins are controlled by the state machine, which in turn is controlled by a sequence of formatting indicators.
 These indicators determine: